TheUniforms/Uniforms-Images/README.md

 Rounded Image
 -------------

-Extended `RoundedImage` class supports arbitrary border radius as well as border color and thickness.
+`RoundedImage` extends `Image` class and supports arbitrary border radius as well as border color and thickness.

 Available for **iOS** and **Android** in the moment.